rpp33-sdc-violet/FEC-Team-Green/README.md

 var GITHUB_API_KEY = 'your key';
 export default GITHUB_API_KEY;
 ```
-  5. make sure that your .gitignore file contains:
+  4. make sure that your .gitignore file contains:
 ```
 client/src/config/github.js
 ```
-  6. run  `npm run build` to compile our source files
+  5. run  `npm run build` to compile our source files
-  7. run  `npm run server-dev`  to start our server and serve our client facing app.
+  6. run  `npm run server-dev`  to start our server and serve our client facing app.

   *  please review our **package.lock** file for the most updated list of dependencies

-   - How can another developer get your project up and running on their own?
-What dependencies are required?
-Are there environmental requirements?
-Be specific, and outline steps to take in order to get the project running.

 ---
   ## Usage
-  This is our Front End Capstone project designed to demonstrate our skills and knowledge as software engineers.
+  This is our Front End Capstone project designed to demonstrate our front end skills and knowledge as software engineers.
-  - Further details on how the project is meant to be used may be helpful.
-For a library or framework, this section would outline how to use the library within another project (see socket.io  ).
-For a service that is meant to be used within a larger project architecture, instructions on how to integrate may be necessary (see node-statsD  ).

 ---
  ## Project Widgets
 ---